jindrichmynarz/dissertation/parts/offline_evaluation.md

 $awards(b) = \left\vert{c \in C : bidder(c) = b}\right\vert$

 We measured accuracy using hit rate at 10 (HR@10) and mean reciprocal rank at 10 (MRR@10).
-HR@10 is the share of queries for which hits are found in the top 10 results.
+HR@10 [@Deshpande2004, p.
+159] is the share of queries for which hits are found in the top 10 results.
 We consider hits to be the results that include the awarded bidder.
 We adopted HR@10 as the primary metric that we aim to increase.
-This metric can be calculated for matchmaker $m$ as follows:
+This metric can be calculated for the matchmaker $m$ as follows:

 $HR@10 = \frac{\left\vert{c \in C : bidder(c) \in match_{m}(c) \land wrank(c) \leq 10}\right\vert}{\left\vert{C}\right\vert}$ <!-- _b -->

-MRR@10 is the arithmetic mean of multiplicative inverse ranks.
+MRR@10 [@Craswell2009] is the arithmetic mean of multiplicative inverse ranks.
 Multiplicative inverse rank $mir\colon C \to \mathbb{Q}_{\ge 0}$ can be defined as such:

 $mir(c)=\begin{cases}